Classical Wave methods and modern gauge transforms: Spectral Asymptotics in the one dimensional case: Introduction

 \subsection{Outline of the paper}

 Section~\ref{s:notation} introduces some notation and conventions used throughout the paper.
+Section~\ref{s:technical} then introduces some technical lemmata used in the proof.
+Next, Section~\ref{s:comparison} proves that changing a differential operator outside a large ball has a small effect on the spectral function at the origin, in particular proving Theorem~\ref{t:simpleCompare}.
 In Section~\ref{s:pdo}, we review the standard notions of semiclassical pseudodifferential operators and semiclassical Sobolev spaces.
 We also introduce and collect some facts about an anisotropic pseudodifferential calculus which will be used in the gauge transform procedure.
-Section~\ref{s:comparison} proves that changing a differential operator outside a large ball has a small effect on the spectral function at the origin, in particular proving Theorem~\ref{t:simpleCompare}.
 Section~\ref{s:gauge} implements the parallel-serial gauge transform via a layer peeling argument, and Section~\ref{s:compute} combines the results of the gauge transform and modification of the potential outside a large ball to compute the asymptotic formulae for the spectral function; proving Theorems~\ref{t:USBAsymptotics} and~\ref{t:USBAsymptoticsOff}.
-Section~\ref{s:consequences} then extracts various consequences of our main theorem on generalized eigenfunctions of Schr\"odinger operators, proving Corollaries~\ref{c:1} to~\ref{LP:corLya}.
+Section~\ref{s:consequences} then extracts various consequences of our main theorem on generalized eigenfunctions of Schr\"odinger operators, proving the semiclassical analogues of Corollaries~\ref{c:1} to~\ref{LP:corLya}.
 Finally, Appendix~\ref{a:firstTerm} computes the first term of the asymptotic expansion for the spectral function.

 {\textsc{Acknowledgements:}} The authors would like to thank Y. Karpeshina, G. Rozenblioum, and M. Zworski for comments on an earlier draft which improved the exposition.
 The authors also thank S. Sodin for pointing out the paper~\cite{DeFo:86}.
+We are also grateful to the anonymous referees for their detailed reading of the text and many helpful comments.
 J.G. would like to thank the EPSRC for support under Early Career Fellowship: EP/V001760/1 and grant EP/V051636/1.
 L.P. is grateful to the EPSRC for support under grants EP/P024793/1 and EP/V051636/1.
 R.S. acknowledges support from the NSF through grant DMS-1814664.